 Urine Reagent Strips are firm plastic strips onto which several separate reagent areas are affixed.
-The test is for the detection of the following analytes in urine: Glucose, Protein.
+The test is for the detection of one or more of the following analytes in urine: Glucose, Specific Gravity, Protein, and pH.

 INTRODUCTION

 Urine undergoes many changes during states of disease or body dysfunction before blood composition is altered to a significant extent.
 Urinalysis is a useful procedure as an indicator of health or disease, and as such, is a part of routine health screening.
 Urine Reagent Strips can be used in general evaluation of health, and aids in the diagnosis and monitoring of metabolic or systemic diseases that affect kidney function, endocrine disorders and diseases or disorders of the urinary tract.